ColinShaw/cyclic-poisson-forecasting-models/README.md

 to anticipate better results.
 Of course the only way to know is to collect real data and repeat the experiment.

+Another mechanism for improvement might be adding time series components to the ARIMA model.
+Particularly for constant underlying changes in the Poisson process, these could be modeled by a Fourier series.
+Despite the underlying process being assumed to change, the Fourier terms might help normalize the data and remove some of the artifacts from the residual.